December 2008 Archives

 Christmas doesn't have to be about over-commercialization.
 Years ago I would have a tradition of frantically shopping one or two days before Christmas and would wrack my brain trying to figure out what to buy for everyone on my list.
 As I got older, things changed.
 The spirit of giving is with me quite a bit.
 And now I regularly see or think of things that would make my loved ones smile.
 They don't need to be expensive gifts or require trips to a crowded Walmart on Black Friday.
 This is one of the wonderful advantages of the Internet.
 You can shop from the comfort of your own home.
 You can save money and repurpose items from Ebay.
 Or you can even make your own gifts.
 The spirit of giving is really what Christmas is about for me.
 It's a spirit that should be with us all year long.
 Christmas gives us an opportunity to renew that spirit.

-So, Christmas morning I will come downstairs with the kids and my wife (and my mother-in-law) at 6am.
+So, Christmas morning I will come downstairs with the kids at 6am.
 They will open presents.
 I will show them the half-eaten cookies on the kitchen table and the carrots on the back deck.

 And I will smile.

 While I am a Dad now, I still believe.
 For what I didn't tell you was that Santa today pulled me aside and told me to take the letters my children brought for him and put them in their stockings on Christmas morning.
 I know this Santa cannot go to every house in the world.
 He needs parents like me to help him do his work.
 So, why do I believe?
 I kept looking over at Santa today.
 He was so kind.
 He had such a mellow voice.
 He had a real and old beard!
 He smiled!
 He seemed so genuinely happy to be around all the children.
 He greeted each child in such a special way.